outdreamer/build-a-cure-1/docs/specific/specific_analysis.md

     https://twitter.com/remixerator/status/1004578256820064257

-## Exploit Opportunity Analysis

-  - exploit opportunities involve a divergence between some expected legitimate input/output & actual malicious input/output

-  - inputs providing exploit opportunities can involve input assumptions related to:
-    - hardware (memory, CPU, threads, queries)
-    - language (stack/heap implementation)
-    - storage management (cache mechanism, garbage collection mechanism, optimization)
-    - condition (limit, metric)
-    - code (default tool, code, tool version, tool source, tool-management tool)
-    - config (definitions)
-    - permission (intended permissions vs. allowed permissions)
-    - intents (user, dev, protocol)
-    - actions (user (explicit decisions, implicit preferences), dev (auto/forced updates, data corruption fixes), automated (script running past its intended window of use), third party (browser, OS, anti-virus, isp))
-    - functions (retrieved, generated, lack of assumption coverage of input space)
-    - parameter values
-    - outputs (info leaks)

-  - exploit opportunity types:
-    - unenforced expectations of rule implementation methods (protocols)
-    - intent-expectation divergence
-      - expectation: "input intents are legitimate"
-        example: using legitimate input intents (login, use form, retrieve results) to build malicious output (info about data source/query engine/caching mechanism/filter used)
-        (searching big/complex/varied queries to find limits of query engine & matching with known query engine limits)
-      - expectation: "output intents are legitimate"
-        example: using legitimate tools (database query, session, form) to build malicious output intent "retrieve info from unauthorized account"
-        (searching for theorized terms used by other user to find out what other user is seeing in search results that could be used to derive other user's information exposure & habitual use)
-      - expectation: "input content is legitimate"
-        example: sending spam emails with target keywords designed to train theorized spam-detection AI model to target associated keywords in emails
-      - expectation: "input use is legitimate"
-        example: sending legitimate requests to establish pattern of use that can later be exploited (login from many locations/devices simultaneously from beginning of use to avoid identification as hackers later)
-      - expectation: "inputs cannot be used to get unauthorized info x"
-        example:
-          - "using system stat/monitoring logs to identify readable folders by logger process"
-          - "injecting rule to remove comment chars in regex filter to activate disabled code not evaluated by tests"
-          - "separating submitted chars with delimiter to accumulate code chars in non-code files to make them eventually identified as code once full code char string is accumulated"

-## Vuln potential of a solution

-  1. identify conceptual/type interactions of the solution
-    example: explore the interaction of random applied to random (or algorithms applied to themselves, like hash of a hash) for possible interference opportunities

-## Invention Prediction
+## Optimization

-  1. Reverse-engineer: apply known useful functions (combine, reduce, standardize, compare, duplicate, randomize) to fulfill common useful intents (predict, verify, find, etc) & assess value of output product in problem space

-  2. Conceptual query: apply structure to conceptual combinations & check matching problem spaces if the output product has value for an agent in that space

-  3. Identify necessary structure and identify interface combinations/trajectories that can generate that structure

-## Determining which queries/calculations are optimal
+  - Determining which queries/calculations are optimal

     - given that certain calculations have known cost estimates, which calculations are optimal, in what order/frequency, and given what information?
     - example: when deriving a prediction function, when do you query for function & function generator patterns, when do you request more data, when do you continue assessing regression, when do you apply standardization?
     - is it optimal to solve this problem set or another problem set, or deploy resources to both?
     - solution distribution: should this solution be deployed at run time, in a specific system, should the solution be stored as its generator function, etc

 ## Bio System Analysis